Northamptonshire Police: Emergency Services Cadets

 The Northamptonshire Emergency Services Cadets deliver a combined emergency services curriculum allowing young people to develop skills across their emergency services as well as social and life skills.
 Their cadet scheme is open to all young people who are aged 13–18 and represent their local communities.
 NESC are a registered charity supported by Northamptonshire Police, Northamptonshire Fire and Rescue and East Midlands Ambulance Service.

 NESC support all the emergency services with operational policing and community engagement.

 The programme is open to all young people regardless of their career ambitions or capabilities.
 The programme aims to develop participant skills that will be of benefit to communities and employers.

 Police community support officers

 A police community support officer (PCSO) is a uniformed civilian member of police support staff.
 They are non-warranted but are provided a variety of police powers.
 PCSO's work within Safer Community Teams composed of PCSO's, regular officers and special constables to undertake high visibility patrolling, tackling anti-social behaviour, dealing with minor offences, gathering criminal intelligence and supporting front-line policing.

 Resources

 Vehicles

 As of January 2016, Northamptonshire Police use a range of vehicles to perform their duties.
 Vehicles are used for regular patrols and response, armed response, road crime units, and dog units.
 They also use motorcycles.

 Air support

-Northamptonshire Police do not have their own aircraft as all UK police forces are now supported by the centralised National Police Air Service.
+Northamptonshire Police do not have their own aircraft as all English and Welsh police forces are now supported by the centralised National Police Air Service.